Myanmar military says it is taking control of the country

-NAYPYITAW, Myanmar (AP) — Myanmar military television says the military has taken control of the country for one year.
+NAYPYITAW, Myanmar (AP) — Myanmar military television said Monday that the military was taking control of the country for one year, while reports said many of the country’s senior politicians including Aung San Suu Kyi had been detained.

+An presenter on military-owned Myawaddy TV made the announcement and cited a section of the military-drafted constitution that allows the military to take control in times of national emergency.
+He said the reason for takeover was in part due to the government’s failure to act on the military’s claims of voter fraud in last November’s election and its failure to postpone the election because of the coronavirus crisis.

+The announcement follows days of concern about the threat of a military coup — and military denials — and came on the morning the country’s new Parliament session was to begin.

+The Irrawaddy, an established online news service, reported that Suu Kyi, who as state counsellor is the nation’s top leader, and the country’s president, Win Myint, were both detained in the pre-dawn hours.
+The news service cited Myo Nyunt, a spokesman for the NLD.

+Its report said that the party’s Central Executive Committee members, lawmakers and regional Cabinet members had also been taken into custody.

-The U.S., Australia and others were concerned by the reports and urged Myanmar's military to respect the rule of law.
+The U.S., Australia and others issued statements expressing concern reports and urging Myanmar's military to respect the rule of law.

 “The United States is alarmed by reports that the Burmese military has taken steps to undermine the country’s democratic transition, including the arrest of State Counselor Aung San Suu Kyi and other civilian officials in Burma,” White House spokesperson Jen Psaki said in a statement from Washington.
 She said President Joe Biden had been briefed on the reported developments.